Dan Fogelberg

-Daniel Grayling Fogelberg (August 13, 1951 – December 16, 2007) was an American singer-songwriter, musician, and multi-instrumentalist.
-He is known for his 1970s and 1980s songs, including "Longer" (1979), "Same Old Lang Syne" (1980), and "Leader of the Band" (1981).
-Fogelberg recorded “Leader” as a tribute to his father for his 1979 album Phoenix, but felt it was too sentimental for the album and didn't release it until 1981 on The Innocent Age.
+Daniel Grayling Fogelberg (August 13, 1951 – December 16, 2007) was an American singer, songwriter, and multi-instrumentalist widely known for his 1970s and 1980s soft rock hits, including "Longer" (1979), "Same Old Lang Syne" (1981), and "Leader of the Band" (1982).

 Early life and family

-Dan Fogelberg was born in Peoria, Illinois.
-He was the youngest of three sons born to Margaret (née Irvine), (1920-2015), a classically trained pianist, and Lawrence Peter Fogelberg, (1911-1982), a band director at Woodruff High School in Peoria, at Pekin Community High School in Pekin, and at Bradley University in Peoria.
-Fogelberg’s mother was a Scottish immigrant, and his father was of Swedish descent.
-His father was later to be the inspiration for the song "Leader of the Band".
-Fogelberg often related his memory of his father allowing him to "conduct" the Bradley University school band when he was only four years old.
+Dan Fogelberg was born in Peoria, Illinois, on August 13, 1951.
+He was the youngest of three sons born to Margaret (née Irvine, 1920–2015), a classically trained pianist, and Lawrence Peter Fogelberg (1911–1982), a band director at Woodruff High School in Peoria, at Pekin Community High School in Pekin, Illinois, and at Bradley University in Peoria.
+Fogelberg's mother was a Scottish immigrant and his father was of Swedish descent.

+Fogelberg often related his story of his father having allowed him to "conduct" the Bradley University school band at age 14.
+In 1981, Fogelberg released the song "Leader of the Band", which was written for and inspired by his father.